AlxZakrzewski/discord_yt_bot/README.md

 ## Prerequisites
 1. Install [docker](https://docs.docker.com/engine/install/) on the Linux machine you will run bot
 2. Setup empty discord bot with following [guide](https://discordpy.readthedocs.io/en/stable/discord.html), save token for the bot in save place and invite the bot to your server
-3. Get cookies file from incognito tab from youtube main page when you are logged in, I did it with [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?hl=en)
+3. Get cookies file from incognito tab from youtube main page when you are logged in, I did it with [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?hl=en).
+If you will use this extension make sure you enable 'Allow in private' option in the settings for getting the cookies from incognito.

 ## Running the bot
 1. Login to the machine